andymockli/nginx-init-ubuntu/README.md

     # Changing NGINXPATH when Nginx was installed with apt-get
     NGINXPATH=/etc/nginx

+Common templates for the /etc/default/nginx file can be found in the `defaults` directory.

 ## Testing
 Tests run as part of the deployment scripts `integration-tests.yml`.